helenaholley/OCBE-Textbook/OCBE_I/Chapter 1: Introduction to organic structure and bonding, part I.md

-# Chapter 1: Introduction to organic structure and bonding, part I
+# 1: Introduction to organic structure and bonding, part I

 <img src="media/image2.jpg" style="width:3.93125in;height:2.61082in" />